 Carmel, Indiana is a quickly growing, award winning and progressive city located just a little north of Indianapolis.
 Buying Carmel real estate here means joining tens of thousands of local residents in a partnership for tomorrow.

 Enjoy being a part of a community that boasts numerous public and private educational institutions, art galleries, restaurants, live music events, parks and service organizations.
 Carmel has been recognized by CNBC as one of the “Best Cities to Relocate to in America,” by CNN as the 14th best place to live and by the U.S. Conference of Mayors with a “Climate Protection Award.”

-If you want to reside in a forward-thinking and highly regarded city that's looking into a bright future, come check out the homes for sale in Carmel, Indiana.
+If you want to reside in a forward-thinking and highly regarded city that's looking into a bright future, come check out the Carmel homes for sale.

 Named and incorporated in 1874, Carmel was originally inhabited by Delaware Indians, and later on by Quakers and fur traders.
 During the 20th century, the city saw electricity installed, the library dedicated and gas and water systems put into place.
 Street fairs and parades marked the city's 125th anniversary in 1962.
 Other additions from the 1900s include a theater, a new high school and the opening of Route 431.

 As a part of the city's movement toward green living and environmental sustainability, programs such as recycling, Carmel Access Bikeways (CAB), Class A Biosolids and Urban Forestry are working to raise awareness and encourage preservation.